cimug-org/CIMTool/docs/how-to/modeling-cim-extensions.md

 # Modeling CIM Extensions: Shadow Extension Classes and Mix-Ins

 The CIM is routinely extended by standards bodies, transmission system operators, and individual organizations to address domain-specific requirements not covered by the normative model.
-A well-established pattern for modeling such extensions — particularly when attributes or associations need to be contributed to an existing normative CIM class under a distinct namespace — is the use of **shadow classes**.
+A well-established pattern for modeling such extensions, particularly when attributes or associations need to be contributed to an existing normative CIM class under a distinct namespace, is the use of **shadow classes**.

 **CIMTool** 2.3.0 introduces formal support for this pattern through two new UML stereotypes: `<<ShadowExtension>>` and `<<MixIn>>`.
 These stereotypes are designed to be fully compatible with the extension modeling conventions described in the [CIM Modeling Guide Section 6.1.2](https://cim-mg.ucaiug.io/latest/section6-cim-uml-extension-rules-and-recommendations/#custom-cim-extensions) (Custom CIM Extensions).
 A future release of the CIM Modeling Guide will be updated to reflect how these stereotypes complement and support the existing guidelines and conventions specifically within the context where the direct use of Sparx EA project files is preferred.